Groenewold IT Solutions LogoGroenewold IT Solutions – Home

 Sources

-AI adoption and digitalisation context for German companies is aligned with Bitkom surveys (e.g. use of AI in the German economy, 2025; digitalisation studies 2024/2025; figures vary by sector and size).
-Implementation notes reflect Groenewold IT project experience.
+Industry context for AI adoption and digitalisation in Germany references Bitkom surveys (e.g. AI use in the German economy, 2025; digitalisation studies 2024/2025; figures vary by sector and size).
+Delivery notes reflect Groenewold IT Solutions project practice (Leer / East Frisia).
+Not legal advice; follow the linked EU AI Act long-read for regulatory depth.

 Frequently asked questions